julioflima/Light-News/README.md

 -  <del> Have a front end interface by an responsive web page to show the summarized news;<del>
 -  <del> Show ad-sense on the page;<del>
 -  <del> Catch from newsletter some updating from the pages;<del>
--  <del> Makes client save the summarizing in BD if was a sucess, new news and if was a known host;<del>
+-   Makes client save the summarizing in BD if was a sucess, new news and if was a known host;